JobJPJoseph/Battleship-Project/README.md

 ## Phase 1
     When we initialize the board it will be a 9x9 grid.
 We will not ask for the size of the grid.
 1/3 of the grid will be filled with the Computer's ships and the bottom 1/3 will be filled with the Player's ships.
 Leaving the last 1/3 an empty zone.

+## Phase 2
+    Since Player and ComputerPlayer are always getting a range on coordinates we don't have to worry about providing that to attackShip.
+We will design the attckShip  method to now reference the a coordinate in actualGrid and set it to `S`, `H` or `X`.